StoicLoofah/dotfiles/README.md

-Currently, I mostly work in vim doing web development using Python/Django on remote Ubuntu servers.
-The files here reflect that.
+Currently, I mostly do web development on remote servers with:

+* Ubuntu
+* git
+* vim
+* Python/Django
+* ES6/Node.js
+* React
+* LESS/CSS

 There are 3 scripts for getting all of this between terminals:

-* setup_settings - run this the first time to get on any machine
+* `setup_settings` - run this the first time to get on any machine
-* push_settings - run this when the repository changes and updates need to be pushed into the environment
+* `push_settings` - run this when the repository changes and updates need to be pushed into the environment
-* upload_settings - run this when local changes need to be uploaded back to the repository
+* `upload_settings` - run this when local changes need to be uploaded back to the repository

 The settings come largely from a few sources: